-I fearfully doubt it.
+I doubt it.

-In recent correspondence one of our profession's eminents wrote to me: 'I am an optimist'.
-I replied that I think of myself, rather, as an 'idealistic fatalist': I will do what I can, in Gandhi's counsel, 'to be the change in the world I wish to see' - despite much greater forces that seem to be pulling in the opposite direction.
+You write of yourself: 'I am an optimist'.
+I think of myself, rather, as an 'idealistic fatalist': I will do what I can, in Gandhi's counsel, 'to be the change in the world I wish to see' - despite much greater forces that seem to be pulling in the opposite direction.
 What is that opposite direction?
 And why do I think that it is?